Clastify logo

 the coefficients 2, 1 and 2 show that hydrogen, oxygen and water are involved in a 2 : 1 : 2 ratio.
 We normally leave out the coefficient 1.

 A mole ratio is a ratio of stoichiometric coefficients from a balanced chemical equation.
-Don’t read it as the starting mixture.
-It tells you how amounts change as the reaction happens.
+Don’t treat it as the starting mixture.
+It tells you how amounts change as the reaction occurs.

 Balancing equations: conservation of atoms

 A balanced chemical equation is a chemical equation in which the number of atoms of each element is the same on both sides.
-This is possible because chemical reactions rearrange atoms; they do not create or destroy them.
+Chemical reactions rearrange atoms; they do not create or destroy them.

 For example, complete combustion of propane forms carbon dioxide and water: